 As a hip hop dancer, U of T Scarborough’s Axel Villamil knew first-hand how cumbersome it was for choreographers to map out their routines using conventional methods: pen, paper and sometimes the odd stool or sneaker to stand in for a performer.

 He figured there must be a better way.
 So he teamed up with co-founder William Mak to build an app that allowed choreographers to map out their routines, with dots representing dancers, while taking into account the size and shape of the performance space – all in time to the music.

 The Toronto Raptors are already using the app, and choreographers representing other big-name performers have expressed interest.

 “It was a dream of mine to do something with the NBA, and I was too short to do basketball, so this should suffice,” Villamil told U of T News last year.

-Polumiros is a biomaterials start-up company founded based on innovative research at the University of Toronto and the University Health network, specialising in the development of novel immunomodulatory polymer technology.
-The company’s primary focus is on the development of biocompatible polymeric biomaterials, in the form of medical device coatings, tissue regeneration scaffolds and drug carriers, that reduce biomedical implant-associated inflammation and fibrosis while enhancing bio-integration.
-Polumiros’s family of polymers is amenable to being used as a platform technology as its immunomodulatory character can be maintained while producing biomaterials with a wide range of physical properties suitable for diverse applications.
+Polumiros is a biomaterials start-up company founded based on innovative research at the University of Toronto and the University Health network, specialising in developing novel immunomodulatory polymer technology.
+The company’s primary focus is on developing biocompatible polymeric biomaterials, in the form of medical device coatings, tissue regeneration scaffolds and drug carriers, that reduce biomedical implant-associated inflammation and fibrosis while enhancing bio-integration.
+Polumiros’s family of polymers is amenable to being used as a platform technology.
+Its immunomodulatory character can be maintained while producing biomaterials with a wide range of physical properties suitable for diverse applications.

-Braze Mobility makes blind spot sensor systems that can be installed on any wheelchair and provide the user with feedback about obstacles in their blind spots.
+Braze Mobility makes blind spot sensor systems installed on any wheelchair and provides the user with feedback about obstacles in their blind spots.